 Free training is now on offer to 17,000 secondary school PE teachers to help foster a more positive attitude to physical education.

-Up to £13.5 million is being invested by us in a teacher training programme, run in partnership with the Teaching School Council, between now and 2021, offering specialist training and mentoring for teachers.
+Up to £13.5 million of National Lottery money is being invested by us in a teacher training programme, run in partnership with the Teaching School Council, between now and 2021, offering specialist training and mentoring for teachers.